PrathamGautam/Medicine-Recommandation-System/README.md

 # Conclusion

-The Food & Diet Recommendation System leverages machine learning and Flask to offer a user-friendly tool for disease prediction and personalized health recommendations.
+The Medicine & Diet Recommendation System leverages machine learning and Flask to offer a user-friendly tool for disease prediction and personalized health recommendations.
 By entering symptoms, users receive insights into their potential condition, along with tailored advice on medications, diet, precautions, and workout routines.
 This project demonstrates how technology can be utilized to enhance health awareness and promote better lifestyle choices through intelligent recommendations.
 With further enhancements, this system has the potential to become a valuable resource for both individuals and healthcare professionals.